 Attach the new tag using the screws you previously removed.
 Turn the screws in a clockwise manner.
 Make sure that the tag is secure but do not over tighten the bolts.

-Affix the expiration date sticker to the top left or right corner of the new license plate per your state’s specific requirements.
+Affix the expiration date sticker to the top left or right corner of the new license plate or on the windshield per your state’s specific requirements.

 Place your vehicle’s registration receipt in your glove box along with your owner’s manual and insurance card.

 Replacing a vehicle’s license plate is a simple task that almost every driver should be able to complete.
 This quick project should not take any longer than a few minutes.
 With a simple screw driver you will be equipped to perform this routine task.

 It's not your fault.
 There must be a way to study exactly what you'll be tested on, and be fully prepared in days, not weeks.Pass with Premium, Guaranteed